racket/racket/racket/src/cs/README.txt

  * `DEBUG_COMP` not enabled --- or, if you enable it, run `make strip`.

-   Effectivess: Avoids increasing the load time for the Rumble and other layers by 30-50%.
+   Effectiveness: Avoids increasing the load time for the Rumble and other layers by 30-50%.

  * `PLT_CS_DEBUG` not set --- an environment variable similar to `DEBUG_COMP`, but applies to code compiled by Racket-on-Chez.

-   Effectivess: Avoids improvement to stack traces, but also avoids increases load time and memory use of Racket programs by as much as 50%.
+   Effectiveness: Avoids improvement to stack traces, but also avoids increases load time and memory use of Racket programs by as much as 50%.